 “And the skins of the Lamanites were dark, according to the mark which was set upon their fathers, which was a curse upon them because of their transgressions and their rebellion against their brethren” (Alma 3: 6)

 For almost 200 years, The Mormon Church has taught that Native Americans and Polynesians are descended from ancient seafaring Israelites.
-My 2004 book, Losing a Lost Tribe: DNA, Native Americans and the Mormon Church (Signature Books), challenged the racist LDS belief that First Nations people are descended from Book of Mormon Lamanites and carry a dark skin because of a divine curse.
-In response, Mormon scholars have attacked my scientific credibility and motives, overstated the limitations and complexity of DNA studies, made false claims of positive DNA evidence and reinterpreted the Book of Mormon narrative in an attempt to accommodate vanishing DNA.
+My 2004 book, Losing a Lost Tribe: DNA, Native Americans and the Mormon Church (Signature Books), questioned the widespread LDS belief that First Nations people are descended from Book of Mormon Lamanites and carry a dark skin because of a divine curse.

 How Native American DNA Exposes Mormonism’s Lamanite Myth